Skip to main content

 I don't think there's encrypted information stored on my (or my staff) computers.
 Should I encrypt just to be safe?

 Are you sure there is no restricted data?
 You may want to run SENF and check for SSN, CCN on the drive(s).
-If you're sure you have no restricted information stored temporarily, occasionally or regularly on the system then, generally speaking, you should not encrypt.
+If you're sure you have no restricted information stored temporarily, occasionally, or regularly on the system, then, generally speaking, you should not encrypt.
 Why?
 Encryption comes at a cost.
-Aside from the cost of the software and backup drive, there is technician time in setup and extra maintenance when you transfer the machine or when people come and go from your department (e.g. if a person is an alternate user on several machines and is separated, you have to remove their login from the disks in order to preserve our protection).
+Aside from the cost of the software and backup drive, there is technician time in setup and extra maintenance when you transfer the machine or when people come and go from your department (e.g., if a person is an alternate user on several machines and is separated, you have to remove their login from the disks in order to preserve our protection).

 Why is our encryption not compatible with the latest hardware or software?

 Often it is, but encryption users cannot expect to be leading adopters of new hardware and operating systems.
 In order to make an encrypted workstation transparent to use, the encryption is tightly integrated to the hardware and operating system.
 Big changes in operating systems and hardware may change the way that integration works, and the encryption vendors have to catch up.
-This means that encrypted workstation users should not expect to be early adopters of the latest hardware and operating systems; expect to be six months behind the cutting edge.
+This means that encrypted workstation users should not expect to be early adopters of the latest hardware and operating systems; they should expect to be six months behind the cutting edge.

 Can I update my encrypted computer?